Last Updated on December 17, 2021

 As monkfish makes it way to more and more menus across the world, many pregnant women wonder if it’s a fish that should be on the ‘safe’ list.
 Only the tails and livers are eaten, so I’m covering monkfish liver, too.

 Can Pregnant Women Eat Monkfish and Monkfish Liver?
 Monkfish tails are usually safe in pregnancy, depending on how they’re cooked.
 Monkfish liver is very high in vitamin A so it should be eaten only in small amounts during pregnancy.
+Some countries recommend monkfish liver be avoided.

 When is Monkfish Unsafe to Eat in Pregnancy?

-Monkfish, like other fish, should never be eaten raw or undercooked if you’re pregnant, due to the risk of contamination with parasites or bacteria (source: FDA).
+Monkfish, like other types of fish, should never be eaten raw or undercooked if you’re pregnant, due to the risk of contamination with parasites or bacteria (source: FDA).
 It’s very rarely seen in sushi (e.g. sashimi) but should be avoided if it is.
 This is different from monkfish liver, covered below.

 What’s difficult about monkfish is that it remains meaty and quite solid rather than flaky when it’s cooked, a little similar to lobster (it’s sometimes referred to as “poor man’s lobster” for this reason).